 That’s because Hawaii Attorney General David Louie plans to appeal the court’s decision, which is expected to keep the records private while that lengthy process plays out.

 The five-member commission voted 4-0 on Wednesday to not object to the AG’s move to appeal.
 Commissioner Melinda Wood abstained.
-The vote came
+The vote came after an almost hour-long discussion behind closed doors with Louie and two deputy attorneys general.

 Updated 6:50 p.m., 11/12/2014